Nope, it’s not the whole of Be Here Now, Getintothis Peter Guy picks Noel’s top 10 Oasis duds.

 3. She’s Electric ((What’s The Story) Morning Glory?)

-City FM still play this tune and it sums up my hatred for commercial radio.
-This track is designed for passing fans to sing at weddings.
+City FM still play this tune and it sums up how bad commercial radio really is.
+This track is purely designed for drunks at weddings.
 Vomiting-inducing wretchedness.

 4. Force Of Nature (Heathen Chemistry)